Chaikungza/SQL-Project/Case Study - Danny's Diner.md

 <ins>Explain the code<ins>

-1.Due to use Join date column from table "member", I use join function to 3 join table.
+- Due to use Join date column from table "member", I use join function to 3 join table.

-2.Filter transaction that order date after join date and use "ROW_NUMBER" for 1st order.
+- Filter transaction that order date after join date and use "ROW_NUMBER" for 1st order.

 <ins>Answer the question<ins>